multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/using-eessi.md

     as they are accessed via [`autofs`](https://www.kernel.org/doc/html/latest/filesystems/autofs.html).

-    So rather than just using "`ls /cvmfs/`" to check which CernVM-FS repositories are available on your system, you should try to directly access a specific repository as shown above with EESSI.
+    So rather than just using "`ls /cvmfs/`" to check which CernVM-FS repositories are available on your system, you should try to directly access a specific repository as shown above for EESSI with `ls /cvmfs/software.eessi.io` .

     For more information on various aspects of mounting of CernVM-FS repositories, [see the CernVM-FS documentation]( https://cvmfs.readthedocs.io/en/stable/cpt-configure.html#mounting).